A Fish Out of Water

 Hope becomes insistence.
 Insistence moves their hands.
 Insistence becomes paranoia.

-It’s not enough, they bellow and screech, eighty is not enough, not when there are twenty marks left unattained, twenty whole rungs left to scale.
-Eighty isn’t enough to make you a doctor, eighty is a peddlar’s score.
-They have him answer the strokes of the cane with a mantra of borrowed aspirations, until he is sobbing promises and pleas.
+It’s not enough, they bellow and screech, eighty is not enough, not when there are twenty marks left unattained.
+Eighty isn’t enough to make you a doctor, eighty is a peddler’s score.
+They have him answer the strokes of the cane with a mantra of borrowed aspirations.

 Then nineties stop being satisfactory, and his parents start goading perfection out of him.